Episode

 .

-immediately.
-Connie and Lance look at each other, then look reluctantly
+(No one responds immediately.
+Connie and Lance look at each other, then look reluctantly at Kent)

 .

-time it didn't taste very good to me.
-I think there's something wrong
+Connie: Last time it didn't taste very good to me.
+I think there's something wrong with it.

 .